 The results are possibly too subtle for trout pouting millennials who have overdosed on filler, but may well appeal to more mature patients.
 I started having this treatment many years ago, before it even had a name, and I love it.

 Botox for Chin dimpling

 Again, bad news for pouters.
-Again, pouters beware.
-I hadn’t even heard of Botox for chin dimpling until my dermatologist stuck his Botox needle in my chin, but Dr Burns has noticed its growing popularity:
+I hadn’t even heard of Botox for chin dimpling until my dermatologist stuck his toxin needle straight in my chin, but Dr Burns has noticed its growing popularity: